LLudivina/project-one/README.md

 Using Guam as an example, we looked at past climate data based on temperature, precipitation, and more.
 We focused on Guam because it is a small island to zoom in on, and it is actively being affected by climate change with rising sea levels and receding shorelines.

 Our question for this project was whether we can predict climate data for Guam for the year 2024.
 Our hope is that we can predict how it would affect the country and make suggestions on how the locals can cope with the changing climate.
 As recommended by our instructor, we can use machine learning to  analyze 10 years of Guam’s climate data and predict data for the year 2024.
-According to the pacific farmer organizations, “ The farms of subsistence and small commercial producers are primarily located in the villages of Barrigada, Dededo, Merizo, Mangilao, and Yigo”.

 ## Data Source
 The data comes from the National Centers for Environmental Information National Oceanic and Atmospheric Administration (NOAA).